 Here is a tip for storing large flat objects such as picture frames or odd shapes such as wrapping paper tubes, etc. Use a shower extension rod at the back of a closet.
-Secure the rod and place objects behind it.

 The hall closet usually is for storing coats and other outdoor apparel.
 Our closet is used to hold: winter coats, spring and fall coats, hats, boots, umbrellas and gloves.
-I don't move out of season clothing to another closet for storage.
-So its here all year around.

 I have always hated looking through my closet for the proper coat hanger to hang my clothes.
 So I have placed a hook inside my closet.
 Each time I take something off of a hanger, I put the coat hanger on this hook.
-It is so nice to have the proper hanger waiting me when I go to hang my clothes.
-Try this.
-I hope you find this a time saver also.

 I built and installed a cheap cube style shoe shelf unit.
 I placed it into my front closet on the floor and designated everyone in the house a row for their own shoes.